 - Run your promotions early and avoid offering incentives to buy from your shop on the Black Friday/Cyber Monday weekend.

-- Be honest with your customers that production and shipping delays are likely this year.
+- Be honest with your customers that production and shipping delays are likely to happen.

 - Do not promise specific arrival dates or guaranteed delivery dates.

-- Lean on industry news to ensure your customers understand the industry-wide expectation.
+- Lean on industry news to ensure your customers understand the industry-wide expectations.

-- We will be updating our guidance regularly to give you specific advice in late November and early December.
+- We will update our guidance regularly to give you specific advice in late November and early December.